This is the sequel to my visit to Thanjavur Palace.

 Inside the museum, there is not much of interest in the display, other than old furniture’s, coins and daily use items.

 There was a sign saying the path to secret passage subway, we walked down few steps and found the place to be not lit at all with all kinds of sounds coming from beneath.
 Not wishing to go further and encounter bats or rats we retraced our path back.

 The last stop was the Mahratta Dharbar Hall (assembly hall).
 I couldn’t help comparing with the Dharbar Hall I have seen in Mysore Palace or Jaipur palace – both being maintained in fine condition compared to this.

-Overall the trip to Tanjore palace was interesting and useful to get a feel of history in this part of my India.
-You can see the full set of photographs I took.
+The trip to Tanjore palace was interesting and useful to get a feel of history in this part of my India.